 Yesterday, the Luxembourg government announced that the country’s public transport will become completely free.
-The country took example on Switzerland and Estonia even though the latter’s model hasn’t shown any real change in citizen’s behaviour.
+The country took example on Estonia even though that model hasn’t shown any real change in citizen’s behaviour.

 Each one after the other, every one of the three parties’ representatives has confirmed that public transport will become completely free in Luxembourg.
 The forty million euro necessary to assist lower class households in their travels will be financed by the reduction of the kilometre incentive.
 Luxembourg follows the path of Estonia and Switzerland, but one is more effective than the other.

 Failing Estonian system

 Since 2013, all public transport is free in the Estonian capital of Tallinn.
 Authorities have chosen to pass on the 12 million euro profit they generated to concentrate on helping their citizens, which they promised to do ever since 2005.
 Every resident can, with his ID and two euros, get a Green Card that allows him or her to move for free in the capital.